Enrollment at Community Colleges Starting to Slow But Why?

 About the Survey

-Enrollment is continuing to rise at most community colleges today, but the infrastructure will need to be addressed if these institutions will continue to thrive at the current rate.
-With many states facing drastic budget cuts, community colleges have been just one factor in slashed products and services offered by state governments thanks to the recent recession.
+Enrollment continues to rise at most community colleges today, but the infrastructure will need to be addressed if these institutions continue to thrive at the current rate.
+With many states facing drastic budget cuts, community colleges have been just one factor in slashed products and services state governments offer, thanks to the recent recession.
 It will be interesting to see how community colleges rise to the challenge of taking their place as one of the top choices in higher education.

 Questions?
 Contact us on Facebook. @communitycollegereview